Faruq-Hameed/java_prgm_1_-_2/java_2/README.md

 _TextMessage message = readable; // doesn't work_

 _TextMessage castMessage = (TextMessage) readable; // works if, and only if, readable is of text message t_

+Type conversion succeeds if, and only if, the variable is of the type that it's being converted to.
+Type conversion is not considered good practice, and one of the few situation where it's use is appropriate is in the implementation of the equals method.
+Because an interface can be used as a type, it's possible to create a list that contains objects of the interface's type.

+# Interfaces as Method Parameters
+The true benefits of interfaces are reaped when they are used as the type of parameter provided to a method.
+Since an interface can be used as a variable's type, it can also be used as a parameter type in method calls.
+The value of the parameter method of the class lies in the fact that it can be given any class that implements the interface as a parameter.
+Were we to call the method with any object instantiated from a class that inherits the interface, the method would function as desired.